Chad Muska: 2013–present: "Transitions" art show, Skytop IV, Supra Mexico store

 The press release for the show explained the title's origins: "The title of Chad's first show ... is a word that not only stems from the curved surfaces skateboarders ride on in pools, parks, and ramps, but it's also a reference to the skateboard lifestyle which is defined by movement from place to place, and from one state of mind to the next."

 Supra expanded into Mexico in 2014, and Muska opened the brand's store in Mexico City in November/December.
 He designed a custom sculpture to reflect city's history—titled "El Sol, La Luna, Y Más Allá," the sculpture was installed as a permanent fixture in the store.

+In 2019, Muska created the cover art for Epiphany, an EP by British electronic musician Ross from Friends.

 Sponsors

 As of December 2021, Muska's sponsors are Ghetto Child Wheels, Shorty's, Brooklyn Projects and Supra Footwear.

 Influence

 Muska was identified as the 12th most influential skateboarder of all time by Transworld SKATEboarding magazine in December 2011.
 In response to the matter of his influence on skateboarding, Muska stated in response:

 I'd like to think that I've brought something to the table.
 I caused a little bit of a stir at times in the industry when I think it needed it.
 People can talk shit about me or they love me—I don't know what they think about me—but at least I feel I added something to the industry and I had so much fun doing it.

 Professional skateboarder Tom Penny (identified as twenty-first on Transworld SKATEboardings list) named Muska as one of the five skateboarders who have influenced skateboarding the most.